FH-Potsdam/2014-SoSe-11EG-B-input-output/excercises/natael/01_patternprocedure/README.md

 Set render-settings for JoonsRenderer. setSizeMultiplier is used to get unpixelated lines. in fact it renders the image in the resolution of 2560x1600 and scales it back/down to the viewport.

-the uncommented settings could be used instead, but it looked like it worked faster on my maschines.
+the uncommented settings could be used instead, but it looked like it worked faster on my machines.

 setSampler("bucket") is another raytrace method. standard-value is ipr. setAA is Antialiasing.